awsdocs/amazon-ec2-user-guide/doc_source/ec2-security-groups.md

 You can add or remove inbound and outbound rules for any default security group\.

 You can't delete a default security group\.
-If you try to delete a default security group, you'll get the following error: `Client.CannotDelete: the specified group: "sg-51530134" name: "default" cannot be deleted by a user`\.
+If you try to delete a default security group, you see the following error: `Client.CannotDelete: the specified group: "sg-51530134" name: "default" cannot be deleted by a user`\.

 ## Custom Security Groups<a name="creating-your-own-security-groups"></a>